Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/2-XCVM/XCVM_slides.md

 Notes:

-Here we have a very simple program, which if executed locally would result in a regular asset transfer.
+Here we have a very simple program, which if executed locally would result in a regular asset transfer within a single consensus system.

 ---v